jennaly/oc-spacecamp/README.md

 **Tech used:** HTML, CSS, JavaScript

 The imagery, title, and description are fetched from <a href="https://api.nasa.gov/">NASA's APOD API</a>.
 Input from the user is appended to the request URL as a parameter to retrieve data from the specified date.
-The website layout is built to be responsive with the use of flexbox.
+The website layout is built to be responsive using flexbox.

 ## Optimizations